arthurguedes375/flooting/README.md

 # Flooting

 ## Setup
-First you need to install sdl2 on your system.
+First you need to install vcpkg with cargo, to do that run: `cargo install cargo-vcpkg`
-To do that with `apt` you can run `sudo apt install "libsdl2*-dev"`